bretheskevin/SAVE-RESTORE/README.md

 #! /bin/bash
 while :; do ls -R /srv/intern/content/ > files.txt; sleep 2; done
 ```
+This script will be called script.sh and will need to be in /srv/intern/

 And then another script that you will need to execute right after you put it:
 ```bash
 #! /bin/bash